indra-yana/laravel12-starter/README.md

 Attention:

-- The docker setup or the structure in this project is different from [original source](https://github.com/dockersamples/laravel-docker-examples) with my customization to work with my environment and development behavior.

 - If you encounter a permission error inside the container, check the user privileges on the host machine, try to lowering the user privilege to a non-root user, such as www or www-data in host machine when run docker compose.

 - Hint: adjust the `UID` and `GID` variables in the `.env` file to match your user ID and group ID.
 You can find these by running `id -u` and `id -g` in the terminal.